UnseenWizzard/git_training/README.md

 * Your initial commit to add Bob is the current _HEAD_ of the _master_ branch on the _Remote Repository_.
 We'll look at this again when we talk about branches and getting remote changes.
 * The latest commit in the _Local Repository_ is the one we just made, and now we know its hash.

 > Note that the actual commit hashes will be different for you.
-If you want to know how exactly git arrives at those revision IDs have a look at [this interesting article ](https://blog.thoughtram.io/git/2014/11/18/the-anatomy-of-a-git-commit.html)
+If you want to know how exactly git arrives at those revision IDs have a look at [this interesting article ](https://blog.thoughtram.io/git/2014/11/18/the-anatomy-of-a-git-commit.html).

 To compare that commit and the one one before we can do `git diff <commit>^!`, where the `^!` tells git to compare to the commit one before.
 So in this case I run `git diff 87a4ad48d55e5280aa608cd79e8bce5e13f318dc^!`

-We can also do `git diff 8af2ff2a8f7c51e2e52402ecb7332aec39ed540e 87a4ad48d55e5280aa608cd79e8bce5e13f318dc` for the same result and compare any two commits.
+We can also do `git diff 8af2ff2a8f7c51e2e52402ecb7332aec39ed540e 87a4ad48d55e5280aa608cd79e8bce5e13f318dc` for the same result and in general to compare any two commits.
 Note that the format here is `git diff <from commit> <to commit>`, so our new commit comes second.

 In the diagram below you again see the different stages of a change, and the diff commands that apply to where a file currently is.